Mark E Smith was born on 5th March 1957. But let’s start where The Fall started – with the name.

 They shortlisted two titles of novels by the French philosopher and writer.
 The Outsiders would have been an OK name but decided on The Fall because The Outsiders was already the name of a semi-successful 1960s band.
 “The outsider” describes the frontman pretty well but perhaps too obviously.
 Mark E Smith has never wanted to do anything obvious.

-Mark has never been limited artistically or any other way by living in Prestwich and sitting in local pubs.
+Mark was never limited artistically or any other way by living in Prestwich and sitting in local pubs.

 Mark took his O Levels on acid, left school at sixteen, and worked as a clerk at Salford docks.
 He earned some extra cash tarot reading.
 He had psychic abilities, although he once confessed to me that they weren’t useful, saying “I mean, what point is there knowing what’s going to happen in a year’s time?
 It’s not much use.
 If it was the horses or something or the lottery but it’s not is it?”

-I’ve interviewed him six or seven times, argued with him, taken him to an art gallery, and I’ve danced with him too.
+I interviewed him six or seven times, argued with him, took him to an art gallery, and I danced with him too.
 I have also eaten pizza with him at Coco’s on Fountain Street.

-Most of all, I’ve respected him for his artistic achievement, The Fall’s thirty-or-so studio albums, and the way he has revolutionised the vocabulary of modern music.
+Most of all, I respected him for his artistic achievement, The Fall’s thirty-or-so studio albums, and the way he revolutionised the vocabulary of modern music.
 Amazing lyrics, tales of disorder, caustic dissections, hallucinations, wordplay.

 Punk energised Mark’s music, but never came even close to limiting him.
 He told me the early reviews weren’t good.
 “You know, we had teddy boys in the group, I had long hair and all this shit, blah blah…I was never ever into all that punk stuff, or that new wave, it’s not what I was going for.”

-He knows what he was going for, what he wanted The Fall to do, then and always: “I was just trying to do very basic music.
+He knew what he was going for, what he wanted The Fall to do, then and always: “I was just trying to do very basic music.
 Very savage music with intelligent lyrics.”

 The lyrics often have more in common with novelists rather than other songwriters.
-His tastes include Celine, Arthur Machen, and H.P.
+His tastes included Celine, Arthur Machen, and H.P.
 Lovecraft.
 Maverick writers all.

-“I like anybody who goes against the grain of mediocre mass thought” he once told me, though occasionally that claim doesn’t ring true.
-When he was recently on TV moaning about immigration, it seemed all too predictable.
-And, infuriatingly, for a group that could hit heights live, there have been too many Fall gigs collapsing into a chaotic circus.
+“I like anybody who goes against the grain of mediocre mass thought,” he once told me, though occasionally that claim didn’t ring true.
+When he appeared on TV moaning about immigration, it seemed all too predictable.
+And, infuriatingly, for a group that could hit heights live, there were too many Fall gigs that collapsed into a chaotic circus.

 James Joyce had a problem with dogs and so does Mark.
 He hates them and he claims they hate him too.
 I learned this when I asked him a stupid question about whose head he would like to put a bullet through.
 He answered “The man who invented dogs and The Face.”

-As well as dogs, his malevolence has often targeted interviewers.
+As well as dogs, his malevolence often targeted interviewers.
 I’ve been the object of his scorn but a long time ago I decided not to take it personally.
-It’s just how he is.
-He looks for weakness so the bottom line interviewing him is to survive and try to enjoy the answers.
+It’s just how he was.
+He looked for weakness so the bottom line interviewing him is to survive and try to enjoy the answers.